- Type of publication: Instruction Guide

 - include information on the tests performed to ascertain the accuracy of the data.

-Any receivable amount included in the assets should relate to amounts that were due to be remitted at the valuation date.
-For example, the payment in part or in full of a deficit as at the valuation date should not be included in the plan assets at that date, unless the amount was to be remitted prior to that date based on the previous actuarial report.
+Future payments in part or in full of a deficit or transfer deficiency as at the valuation date should not be included in the plan assets at that date, unless the amount was to be remitted prior to that date based on the previous actuarial report.

-It is generally acceptable to include in the assets adjustments for amounts to be transferred to or from other pension plans.
+It is generally acceptable to adjust the assets for amounts to be transferred to or from other pension plans.
 However, where such amounts are material to the plan, the actuarial report should disclose the liabilities associated with these transfers and information on the transaction, such as the date of application for approval.

 2.6.3 Asset Mix